About

 Modern

-Physics is based on the Copenhagen
+Physics is based on the Copenhagen Interpretation.
+The

-Interpretation.
-The Copenhagen Interpretation (described
+Copenhagen Interpretation (described below) is not compatible

-observer.
-We deeply believe in Physical Reality.
+independently of any observer.
+We deeply believe in

 In